 Working with the National Towboat Network to Remove Large Derelict Gear

 The BoatU.S.
-Foundation and the NOAA Marine Debris Program are working together to remove a derelict vessel and three large commercial nets from Lake Erie and Ocean City, Maryland.
+Foundation and the NOAA Marine Debris Program worked together to remove a derelict vessel and three large commercial nets from Lake Erie and Ocean City, Maryland.

 Type of Project: Community-based Marine Debris Removal Grant